 Pick up for entries not donated at Conference Center - 10am -12pm OR Sheridan Opera House, 1-4 pm

 RULES FOR ENTRY

-- Provide clear instructions on hang tags.
-Include your name, title of piece, dressing instructions and inventory of accessories for each garment and any special needs required for backstage - storage, hanging, etc.
+Provide clear instructions on hang tags.
+Include your name, title & photo of entry, dressing instructions and inventory of accessories for each garment and any special needs required for backstage - storage, hanging, etc.

 THINGS TO CONSIDER